 We shouldn't make judgements based on appearances.
 Our behaviour is what defines us - not what we look like.
+Just because we can catch a "monster," it doesn't necessarily mean that we ought to.
 It's important to be kind and to consider things from the perspective of others, especially those who may have been unjustly maligned.
 And, NEVER listen to anyone who says you can't do something.

 What makes this stand out?
 I Can Catch a Monster promotes compassion and empathy, and celebrates the strength of all girls, regardless of their age.
 Despite exploring profound ideas and delivering valuable messages, this story remains light-hearted and entertaining throughout.
 Bethan Woollvin writes beautifully, and there's lots of humour and FABULOUS illustrations.